128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Network Interface

-On the router identified to relay DHCP requests (Branch 2), the unique tenant created must be applied to the network-interface `lan1`.
+On the router processing the DHCP relay requests (Branch 2), the unique tenant created must be applied to the network-interface `lan1`.
 DHCP requests broadcast here are tagged by the tenant and associated with the `dhcp-relay` service.

 ```
 config